-Do you wish to complete the Master’s degree in data center engineering after completing the It Sligo data center engineering course ?
+Do you wish to obtain level 7 (EU) Master’s certificate in data center engineering after completing the It Sligo data center engineering course ?

 Complete your Master’s qualification in just one year of studies instead of two.